jng20/sort-o_NatchoPatcho/README.md

  * Passes for size 100: 98 passes
  * Passes for size 200: 198 passes
  * Swaps for size 100: 98 swaps
- * Swaps for size 200: 19,899 swaps
+ * Swaps for size 200: 198 swaps
  * Comparisons for size 100: 4,949 comparisons
- * Comparisons for size 200: 198 comparisons
+ * Comparisons for size 200: 19,899 comparisons

-**Explanation:** The worst case time complexity for both swaps and comparisons will be the same as the best case time complexity, because selection sort does not decide on whether to do a swap depending on if a pair is sorted or not.
+**Explanation:** The worst case time complexity for both swaps and comparisons will be the same as the best case time complexity, because selection sort does not decide on whether to do a swap depending on if a pair is sorted or not,so it will be O(n).
 Selection sort will make O(n) comparisons for a pass regardless, and will make O(n) passes.
 This makes the comparisons time complexity O(n^2).
 It will also make one swap for each pass, even if that means swapping an item with itself.
+Our tests agree, as the number of swaps increase linearly while the number of comparisons increase quadratically.